George Walters (VC): Crimea

 With the repulse of the Russian column near the Sandbag Battery by Brigadier-General Adams with the 41st, the first attack of twenty Russian battalions against the Home Ridge was beaten off.
 All this had occurred by 7.30 a.m.

-General Pauloff was now bringing up his ten thousand Russian soldiers in the centre, and many more guns.
+General Pauloff brought up 10,000 Russian soldiers in the centre, and many more guns.
 Reinforcements were also coming up on the British side, but their numbers were very small compared with their assailants.

-Brigadier-General Adams was now near the Sandbag Battery with the 41st, which was joined by Bellairs' companies of the 49th.
+Brigadier-General Henry Adams was now near the Sandbag Battery with the 41st, which was joined by Bellairs' companies of the 49th.
 On Adams' left there was a gap between the 49th companies and the British at the head of the Quarry Ravine.
-To support Adams, there were two battalions of Guards on the heights in the rear.
-But he had in front of him an enemy at least five times his strength and both his flanks were open and soon began to be turned.
-Here there continued a terrible fight in which the British defenders were so broken up into small groups that any detailed description seems impossible.
-Slowly the gallant seven hundred, whom Brigadier-General Adams commanded, were forced back on the heights to the rear.
+To support Adams, there were two battalions of Guards on the heights in the rear but he had in front of him an enemy at least five times his strength and both his flanks were open and soon began to be turned.
+Here there continued a terrible fight in which the British defenders broken up into small groups.
+Slowly the gallant 700, whom Brigadier-General Adams commanded, were forced back on the heights to the rear.

-During the course of this fierce encounter Brigadier-General Henry Adams CB had his horse killed under him, and as he was also wounded in the leg it seemed certain that he would be either captured or bayoneted by the Russians swarming around him.
-Very fortunately Sergeant George Walters of the 49th saw that his old commanding officer was in difficulties, and at once charged single-handed into the enemy surrounding the fallen general and drove them off with his bayonet.
+During the course of this fierce encounter Brigadier-General Adams had his horse killed under him, and as he was also wounded in the leg it seemed certain that he would be either captured or bayoneted by the Russians swarming around him.
+Sergeant George Walters of the 49th saw that his old commanding officer was in difficulties, and at once charged single-handed into the enemy surrounding the fallen general and drove them off with his bayonet.
 He then carried his officer back to comparative safety, and eventually he too received the Victoria Cross.
-Although Adam’s wound was in the ankle only, it became infected and killed him a few days later at Scutari in the notorious Barrack Hospital.
+Adams, wounded in the ankle, died a few days later at Scutari in the notorious Barrack Hospital.